The short version: we collect just enough information to provide a great

 To identify you in the product and to reference you in a personalised manner.

 This is the same picture that you use on Slack and we use it to personalise

 your experience in Smithy.

-We don't automatically gather your email.
-You have to explicitly provide it
+We don't automatically gather your email from your Slack account.
+You have to

 product notifications.
 We aim to send you as little email as possible.

 Core Smithy functionality relies on processing messages in your Slack workspace.

 We respect the seriousness of having access to potentially sensitive information,